velanb/gmail_api/Readme.md

 ### Installing

 The application uses Gmail's native API to interact with the emails.
- This is to install the requirements
+This is to install the requirements: -> Please find the packages and modules used in requirements.txt file.

  ```
     pip install -r requirements.txt
 ```
-To successfully connect with the google servers please login to your gmail and generate the credentials and update the gmail_credentials.json file.
+Please generate your own gmail credentials file and replace the credentials in the gmail_credentials file.

-Parameters required -  Client Id, Client Secret and the Project Id.

-You can also replace this file with the credentials.json file downloaded form google API.
-It requires that the file should be renamed to gmail_credentials.json

 ## Configure rules